What is the MHA?

 What types of funding is available for master students?

-Scholarships & graduate assistantships (GA) are available to new incoming students each fall semester.
+Scholarships & graduate assistantships (GA) are available to new full-time incoming students each fall semester.
 These awards are given out based on prior academic performance.
 To be considered for the scholarships & GA positions applicants must have completed, submitted, and verified by the application service( SOPHAS or HAMPCAS) by the March 15th priority application deadline to be considered.
 That means all application materials must be received by the application service well enough in advance for the service to complete the coursework verification and release the application to the university.

 The competitive scholarship qualifies an out-of-state or foreign resident for an out of state residency tuition waiver for the designated award year(s).